neontribe/ARCVService/README.md

 ### Creating a Release

  * Merge `develop` into `main`
- * Tag main with a release, e.g. `git checkout main && git tag v1.16.0`
- * Push the tag, `git push --tags`
+ * Create and tag a release
+ * Release to staging
+ * Test
  * Release to live

 ### Hotfix